code-boxx/Javascript-Calendar-PWA/README.md

 </p><br>

 ## :ballot_box_with_check: REQUIREMENTS
 1) "Grade A" browser.
-With support for service worker, indexed database, cache storage.
+With support for service worker, web assembly, cache storage.
 2) https:// is required for the features to work properly.
 3) http://localhost works fine for testing too.
 <br><br>